LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

 This is where the condition $H_G$ named by $G$ comes in.
-It is a sort of ``generic element'' of $\col^{\tilde{V}[G]}(C_G)$ which forces any generic extension containing it to cooperate in the way we want despite this difficulty.
+It is a sort of ``generic element'' of $\col^{\tilde{V}[G]}(C_G)$ which ensures the two forcings will play nicely.
+First, we must verify that $H_G$ really is a condition.